STAAR13/Drowsiness-Alert-System/README.md

 ## Overview

-This project is a **Real-Time Driver Drowsiness Alert System** that monitors a driver’s eye status through a webcam and alerts them when signs of drowsiness are detected.
-Utilizing **OpenCV** for image capture and preprocessing, a **Convolutional Neural Network (CNN)** model classifies the driver’s eyes as 'Open' or 'Closed.'
-If the eyes remain closed for an extended period, an alarm is triggered to keep the driver alert.
+This project implements a **real-time driver drowsiness detection system** using **OpenCV, Keras (CNN), and Pygame**.
+The system monitors the driver’s eye status via webcam and triggers an alarm if drowsiness is detected, helping prevent accidents caused by microsleep while driving.

 ## System Workflow